sidekiq/sidekiq/docs/Pro-7.0-Upgrade.md

-# Welcome to Sidekiq Pro 6.0
+# Welcome to Sidekiq Pro 7.0

-Sidekiq Pro 6.0 contains some breaking changes which refactor internals, remove deprecated features and update required dependency versions.
+Sidekiq Pro 7.0 contains some breaking changes which refactor internals, remove deprecated features and update required dependency versions.

+Note that version 6.x was skipped in order to synchronize Sidekiq Pro's major version number with Sidekiq 7.

 ## What's New